UA-Carpentries-Workshops/2018-10-27-Tucson-Resources/shell/shell.md

 ls -la
 ```

-You should not see thesis2.txt.
+You should not see thesis_copy.txt.

+> `rm` is forever.
+Files do not go in the recycle bin.

+## ASSESSMENT

+I want to move a file from one location to another.
+What command do I use?

+1) mp
+2) mv
+3) cp
+4) cv

 # Github and git and our source files